PujithaGudla/Survey-Form/README.md

 # Survey-Form
-A Good Vibes survey form which has a small portion of cloning of google forms, developed using technologies like HTML, CSS & JavaScript.
-Email is validated using javascript.
+The Good Vibes survey form incorporates elements inspired by Google Forms, utilizing technologies such as HTML, CSS, and JavaScript.
+The validation of email addresses is performed through JavaScript.